HVAC Training Schools in Oregon – Degrees & Certification

 Chemeketa Community College in Salem, Oregon provides HVAC-R courses and is the committee administrator for the Mid-Valley HVAC/R Joint Apprenticeship Training Committee.
 First and second-year courses are open to the public, though are geared towards active apprentices.

-As part of the program, students will delve into topics such as blueprint reading, welding, construction, trigonometry, geometry, algebra, and drafting, among others.
+As part of the program, students will delve into blueprint reading, welding, construction, trigonometry, geometry, algebra, and drafting, among others.

 Chemeketa offers both a certificate program and associates of applied science (AAS) in apprenticeship construction trades with an HVAC-R specialization.
 Women and minorities are encouraged to apply.